East West Home’s Best?

 In Sweden one child had problems with social over-stimulation, and another child had problems because of the gender discrimination from the teacher (Figure 4 and 5).

-Home Education Effects on the Gifted Child
+Home Education Effects on the high-able Child

 Most parents (35 out of 46) stated in one way or another that an advantage of home education is being able to personalise the learning.
 The children could finally take the time and get the support to complete work according to their own (high) standards, dig into subjects as deep as they like, and work in their own pace, and follow their own interests and strengths, without pressure to conform.